fpert041/maxcpp/README.md

 The previous version (for Max 6 sdk), which this upgrade has barely changed, can be found [here](https://github.com/grrrwaaa/maxcpp)

-maxcpp is distributed under the permissive BSD-like MIT licence:
+maxcpp is distributed under its original open-source BSD-like MIT licence:

 Copyright (c) 2009-2013 Graham Wakefield